 “We quickly discovered how intuitive and easy to use OmniSci Immerse is for visual analytics.”

 Tutela Technologies, Ltd. (Tutela) provides crowdsourced mobile quality data to mobile telecoms companies to help them to analyze network coverage, quality of experience, and make improvements and related investment decisions.
-Tutela harnesses the power of OmniSci, the extreme analytics platform, within its Tutela Explorer product as an OEM.
+Tutela harnesses the power of OmniSci’s telecom analytics solution within its Tutela Explorer product as an OEM.

 Tutela was not the first company to collect network performance data from mobile handsets.
 Numerous speed test applications provide network quality data to telecom providers, but they are all limited to collecting data from users who have installed those specific apps, and only when a user runs a speed test application.
 This severely limits the size and consistency of the data collected.